Recycling intermediate steps to improve Hamiltonian Monte Carlo: Numerical results

-In comparing the algorithms with and without recycling, we use effective sample sizes (ESS) as a commonly used measure of efficiency of Monte Carlo algorithms \citep{mcmchandbook11}.
-The standard definition of ESS applies only to estimators of the form $N^{-1} \sum_{i=1}^N f(\theta^{(i)})$ for a real-valued function $f$, so we extend the standard definition to a more complex estimator $F: \{\theta^{(i)}\}_{i=1}^N \to \mathbb{R}$ of a quantity $\mathbb{E}[f(\theta)]$ by defining
+In comparing the algorithms with and without recycling, we use effective sample sizes (ESS) as a commonly used measure of computational efficiency of Monte Carlo algorithms \citep{mcmchandbook11}.
+ESS for a statistics of interest $\mathbb{E}[f(\btheta)]$ is defined via the relation